wostzone/directory/README.md

 ## Status

 The status of this plugin is Under Development.
-This initial version is intended for local Hubs with fewer than 1000 Things to register.
+This initial version is intended for local Hubs to track available things.

 ## Audience

 This project is aimed at IoT developers that value the security and interoperability that WoST brings.
+WoST Things are more secure than traditional IoT devices as they do not run a server, but instead connect to a Hub to publish their information and receive actions.

 ## Dependencies